-Prague, Czech Republic – Prime Minister Andrej Babis announced the Czech Republic would take part to the construction of a centre for orphans in Syria.
+Prague, Czech Republic – Prime Minister Andrej Babis announced the Czech Republic would take part to the construction of an orphanage in Syria’s capital of Damascus.

-Speaking to Czech Television after a meeting with representatives from the Syrian branch of the Red Crescent, including its president Khaled Hloubati, the Prime Minister said that the Czech Republic planned to build an orphanage in Damascus, Syria’s capital, with a capacity to host up to 50 orphans, although it may be expanded later on.
+Speaking to Czech Television after a meeting with representatives from the Syrian branch of the Red Crescent, including its president Khaled Hloubati, the Premier said that the Czech Republic planned to build a centre for orphans in Damascus, Syria’s capital, with a capacity to host up to 50 orphans, although it may be expanded later on.

-According to recent reports, the war in Syria has claimed more than 360.000 lives, including 20.000 children, since 2011.
+According to recent reports, the war in Syria has claimed more than 360,000 lives, including 20,000 children, since 2011.

-Although the Czech government’s strict immigration policy towards third-country nationals can rely on the support from a wide part of the Czech electorate, the Prime Minister’s hard-line stance on immigration has also been widely criticized: “He has evidently moved from what was a quite reasonable, carefully considered position – rejecting EU quotas and combating illegal migration – to one where he is saying this country will not even consider a request to grant asylum or temporary protection to people from war-torn Syria”, said Czech MEP Pavel Telička.
+Although the Czech government’s strict immigration policy towards third-country nationals can count on the support from a wide part of the Czech electorate, the Prime Minister’s hard-line stance on immigration has also been widely criticized: “He has evidently moved from what was a quite reasonable, carefully considered position – rejecting EU quotas and combating illegal migration – to one where he is saying this country will not even consider a request to grant asylum or temporary protection to people from war-torn Syria”, said Czech MEP Pavel Telička.

 “We don’t want to live in Africa or the Middle East”, Andrej Babis also said last year, once again sparking outrage, as commentators point to growing similarities between his and Viktor Orban’s rhetoric regarding migration and refugees.